BurnerWah/dotfiles-linux/.config/nvim/README.rst

 I'm using the nvim 0.5 nighly release.
 It provides a built-in language client, and has a much more powerful Lua API.

-Most of my configuration is written in Lua, with a reliance on Vim script being avoided wherever possible.
+Most of my configuration is in Lua, with Vim script avoided when possible.

 This is partially made possible via packer.nvim_, a plugin manager written in Lua.